 Movements in short and long-term interest rates have affected both CBM's interest income and interest expense, as well as CBM's level of gains and losses on its securities portfolio.
 The interest rate environment in the Russian Federation reflects factors such as expectations regarding inflation, changes in interest rates set by the CBR, and conditions in international financial markets.
-High-rate inflation and competition for high-profile customers - particularly during periods when banks operating in Russia may have reduced access to wholesale funding markets - tend to raise interest rates payable on new customer deposits for banks operating in the Russian market, while competitive pressures, concerns about customer defaults and fixed rates on existing loan commitments and facilities may restrict CBM's ability to increase interest rates on loans, primarily to retail customers.
+High-rate inflation and competition for high-profile customers, particularly during periods when banks operating in Russia may have reduced access to wholesale funding markets, tend to raise interest rates payable on new customer deposits for banks operating in the Russian market, while competitive pressures, concerns about customer defaults and fixed rates on existing loan commitments and facilities may restrict CBM's ability to increase interest rates on loans, primarily to retail customers.
 During the period under review, CBM has generally been able to offset volatile interest rates payable on deposits with respectively adjusted interest rates on corporate loans.
-This was achieved as a result of short-term nature of the loan portfolio, though with apparent trend towards increase of maturities of new loans origination, as well as the proved ability to renegotiate contract interest rates with corporate clients in the CBM's favour.
+This was achieved as a result of shortterm nature of the loan portfolio, though with apparent trend towards increase of maturities of new loans origination, as well as the proved ability to renegotiate contract interest rates with corporate clients in the CBM's favour.
 In addition, CBM has been able to manage its funding costs through competent management of the weighted maturity and profitability of the liability base.
 Accordingly, as following macroeconomic trends affecting Russian banking market, margins narrowed noticeably overall in the industry.
-Although CBM's net interest margin increased from 5.2% for the year ended 31 December 2013 to 5.8% for the year ended 31 December 2014, the net interest margin has been then decreasing to 3.9% for the year ended 31 December 2015 and further to 3.5% for the six-month period ended 30 June 2016, nevertheless, outpacing most of its peers and therefore evidencing the ability to adopt to changing macro environment.
-A significant decline in net interest margin in the year ended 31 December 2015 is explained by the increase of share of assets with lower interest rates in CBM's securities portfolio (such as debt securities) as a result of its conservative approach to liquidity management and lending operations in response to the uncertain economic environment in Russia, as well as increased funding costs as a result of unfavourable interest rate environment.
+CBM's net interest margin has been decreasing from 5.8% for 2014 to 3.9% for 2015 and further to 3.3% for 2016, nevertheless, outpacing most of its peers and therefore evidencing the ability to adapt to the changing macroeconomic environment.
+A decline in net interest margin in 2016 and 2015 is explained by the increase of share of assets with lower interest rates in CBM's securities portfolio (such as debt securities) as a result of its conservative approach to liquidity management and lending operations in response to the uncertain economic environment in Russia, as well as increased funding costs as a result of unfavourable interest rate environment.